mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 order: 9
 ---

-We've dealt with function argument and return types, but there are a few more in-depth features we need to cover.
+We have dealt with function argument and return types, but there are a few more in-depth features we need to cover.

 ## Callable types

-Both type aliases and and interfaces offer the capability for describing call signatures
+Both type aliases and and interfaces offer the capability to describe [call signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#call-signatures):

 ```ts twoslash
 interface TwoNumberCalculation {